 |Tabs||View Livin’ on a Prayer Tabs Here|

 In the ‘80s, the U.S. economy was in a deep recession, and American families were trying hard to make ends meet.
 So when Bon Jovi released “Livin’ on a Prayer” in 1986, it became an instant success.
-The song’s uplifting lyrics about not giving up in the face of adversities strongly resonated with the crowd.
+The song’s uplifting lyrics about not giving up in the face of adversity strongly resonated with the crowd.

 In the financially turbulent ’80s, the tragic 9/11 attacks, and more recently during the pandemic, the song has sprung up in one form or another whenever we needed a little bit of hope.
 In the last couple of years itself, “Livin’ on a Prayer” has been a part of a city-wide singalong and covered by the likes of Rihanna and Michelle Williams.
-While the original is played on an electric, beginners can try the acoustic version that has a simple four-chord progression involving Em, C, D, and G.
+While the original is played on an electric, beginners can try the acoustic version that has a simple four-chord progression involving Em, C, D, and G. For those looking for easy acoustic guitar songs that everyone will know and can sing along to, this Bon Jovi classic is a great one.

 55. Wonderwall by Oasis